David Boothby

-David J. Boothby (born 1944) is a retired Canadian police officer who served as the final chief of the Metro Toronto Police from 1995 to 1997, before the position was amalgamated into the Toronto Police Service.
-He served as chief until his retirement in 2000.
+David J. Boothby (born 1944) is a retired Canadian police officer who served as the final chief of the Metro Toronto Police from 1995 to 1997, and once the Metro Toronto Police was amalgamated into Toronto Police Service, he served as its chief until his retirement in 2000.

 Boothby was born in Keswick, Ontario.
 He joined the then Metro Toronto Police in 1964 as a beat officer and became a homicide detective in 1978.

 Career

 Prior to becoming police chief, Boothby was the unit commander or superintendent of 52 Division, the division that covered much of the downtown business and residential area from Spadina to Jarvis, the Lake to south of Summerhill.
 The gay community's village of Church and Wellesley was within the Division's boundaries.
 He was instrumental in beginning a dialogue between the lesbian and gay communities and the police force; a force that had a violent history in dealing with the gay and lesbian community especially after the bathhouse raids of 5 February 1981.
-He established a Church/Wellesley footpatrol and a series of sensitivity training sessions for his patrol staff.
+He established a Church/Wellesley foot patrol and a series of sensitivity training sessions for his patrol staff.
 Community policing was an integral part of his approach to the police service.

 Boothby's rise to the chief's post was seen as a change from the style of William J. McCormack, but he had a difficult time with the Toronto Police union president Craig Bromell.
 His management style was seen by some as soft and was suspected to contribute to his departure from the force.

 He was succeeded by Julian Fantino in 2000.

 Since 2000, Boothby has been involved in various charities and local associations: